Creating Outdoor Spaces for Everyday Living

 creating outdoor spaces

-Outdoor living is not always picture perfect around here.
-Living where we do means cushions and pillows are often tucked away unless we’re actively using the deck.
+Outdoor living is not always picture-perfect around our home.
+Living where we do means cushions and pillows are often stored away unless we’re actively using the deck.
 I store ours under the gazebo daily and pull them out when we’re using the space.
 If you stopped by on a random Wednesday afternoon, everything probably wouldn’t look fully styled.

-This is where outdoor spaces start to feel cozy and lived in.
+This is where your outdoor space starts to feel like home.

 Choose the Mood Before You Choose the Decor